aws-controllers-k8s/sagemaker-controller/samples/notebook_instance/README.md

 This command creates a Sagemaker notebook instance based on the specification provided in my-notebook-instance.yaml.
 The Notebook Instance will start at the Pending state and will transition into InService once ready.

+Note: The lifecycleConfigName is the name of the NotebookInstance Lifecycle configuration, it is created beforehand.

 ```
 $ kubectl apply -f my-notebook-instance.yaml
 ```